Social-desirability bias

-In social science research social-desirability bias is a type of response bias that is the tendency of survey respondents to answer questions in a manner that will be viewed favorably by others.
+In social science research, social-desirability bias is a type of response bias that is the tendency of survey respondents to answer questions in a manner that will be viewed favorably by others.
 It can take the form of over-reporting "good behavior" or under-reporting "bad" or undesirable behavior.
 The tendency poses a serious problem with conducting research with self-reports.
 This bias interferes with the interpretation of average tendencies as well as individual differences.

 Topics subject to social-desirability bias

 Topics where socially desirable responding (SDR) is of special concern are self-reports of abilities, personality, sexual behavior, and drug use.
 When confronted with the question "How often do you masturbate?," for example, respondents may be pressured by a social taboo against masturbation, and either under-report the frequency or avoid answering the question.
 Therefore, the mean rates of masturbation derived from self-report surveys are likely to be severely underestimated.

 When confronted with the question, "Do you use drugs/illicit substances?" the respondent may be influenced by the fact that controlled substances, including the more commonly used marijuana, are generally illegal.
 Respondents may feel pressured to deny any drug use or rationalize it, e.g. "I only smoke marijuana when my friends are around."
-The bias can also influence reports of number of sexual partners.
+The bias can also influence reports of the number of sexual partners.
 In fact, the bias may operate in opposite directions for different subgroups: Whereas men tend to inflate the numbers, women tend to underestimate theirs.
 In either case, the mean reports from both groups are likely to be distorted by social desirability bias.

-Other topics that are sensitive to social-desirability bias -include:
+Other topics that are sensitive to social-desirability bias include: